google-research/t5x/README.md

     where `TPU_NAME` and `ZONE` are the name and the zone used in step 2.

 4. Install T5X and the dependencies.
-JAX and Gin-config need to be installed from the source.

     ```sh
     git clone --branch=main https://github.com/google-research/t5x